 I use statistics and data science to explore the changes in populations and population health.
 I am especially interested how law and policy impact these changes.
 Download a copy of my cv here, and explore my recent work below.

 This study compares the relationship between paid malpractice claims by state, and deaths due to medical complications as reported to the Centers for Disease Control.
-I find that fewer deaths from complications lead to fewer paid claims in a state.
-In addition, I find that repeated increases in medical malpractice claims lead to more deaths from complications years later.
-This is consistent with concerns of defensive medicine, where physicians change their treatment practices to minimize malpractice risk, instead of maximizing patient health.
+I find more evidence of deterrence than malpractice.
 Download the graphic or read a draft of the paper.
+The infographic above implements newer statistical models based on event history analyses and uses rates.

 Does experiencing a recession in young adulthood impact happiness later in life?
 Some social theories strongly suggest it should.
 Recessions in young adulthood making finding a job and getting started in life harder, and having a hard time in young adulthood might make someone more pessimistic about the future, or it might make someone more satisfied with less.
 In this study, I answer the question by combining pooled cross-sections and panel data from a number of general social surveys to answer the question with economic data from the Bureau of Labor Statistics.
 I find, as pictured above, that experiencing a short recession is associated with more happiness, but experiencing a longer recession is associated with less happiness, even decades later.
 Download the graphic.